-Synonymous with the good life, the north of Copenhagen offers views of the water, iconic architecture, historic castles, grand parks, and a break from the busy city life.
-From the far north where Kronborg Castle towers above Elsinore to Bellevue Beach, an oasis of water and relaxation just a short train trip from the inner city, the north offers everything from modern art to historic sights, classic gastronomy, and green areas to get lost in.
+Synonymous with the good life, the north of Copenhagen offers stunning water views, iconic architecture, historic castles, grand parks and a welcome break from the busy city life.
+From the charming cobblestone streets and maritime heritage of Elsinore in the far north to the beautiful beaches along the coast, the region is an oasis of relaxation.
+The north of Copenhagen has everything from modern art and historic sights to classic gastronomy and lush green areas to explore.

 MALENE HVIDT AND NIKOLAJ MENTZE EXPLORE THE NATURE AND ARCHITECTURE THAT INSPIRES THEM NORTH OF COPENHAGEN As told to Ditlev Fejerskov Photography by Lasse Dearman The northern part of Zealand is celebrated for its iconic architecture and lush natural landscapes.
 Whether you're exploring historic homes once owned by Danish designers or wandering through parks ideal for fishing and leisurely strolls, this area promises an inspiring escape.
 Malene Hvidt and Nikolaj Mentze, a couple with a shared passion for architecture and nature, often venture north of the city to immerse themselves in their surroundings.
-Hvidt, as a partner at the acclaimed Spacon & X, creates thoughtful architecture, while Mentze's Studio 0405 specializes in designing interiors and products for brands like Frama and HAY.
-In their spare time, they enjoy drawing inspiration from Finn Juhl's house, taking walks with their dog in Bernstorffsparken, and immersing themselves in the nature of The Deer Park.
+Hvidt, as a partner at the acclaimed studio Spacon & X, creates thoughtful architecture while Mentze's Studio 0405 specialises in designing interiors and products for brands like Frama and HAY.
+In their spare time, they enjoy drawing inspiration from Finn Juhl's House, taking walks with their dog in The Bernstorff Park and immersing themselves in the nature of The Deer Park.
 Finn Juhl's House MALENE:

-"Entering architect Finn Juhl's house feels like stepping into my grandparents' living room, with its familiar scent of wood and the carefully selected furniture and art.
+"Entering designer and architect Finn Juhl's House feels like stepping into my grandparents' living room, with its familiar scent of wood and the carefully selected furniture and art.
 The house offers a profound insight into Juhl's life, not just through his iconic furniture pieces but also through the eclectic collection of items he amassed over the years.
 Chairs sit alongside sculptures by Sonja Ferlov and Erik Thommesen, complemented by paintings from artists like Vilhelm Lundstrøm and Asger Jorn.
 The synergy between the architecture and these objects is truly remarkable."
-As an architect, designing my own house is a dream of mine.
+"As an architect, designing my own house is a dream of mine.
 I find it inspiring to see how Finn Juhl meticulously attended to every detail in his house.
 Remarkably, he was only 30 years old when he designed and built it.
 The evolution of his house and its interior over time reflects his ability to adapt to new routines and everyday rituals, living and growing with the space he created."
 NIKOLAJ:

 "Growing up in the Copenhagen suburbs, apple orchards were a significant part of my childhood landscape, with apple trees stretching as far as the eye could see.
 The solitary apple tree standing in Finn Juhl's garden today serves as a poignant reminder of the era before urban expansion.
 This lone tree evokes pleasant memories of a time when the city was intimately connected with nature.
-To me, Finn Juhl's house embodies the 1950s dream of escaping urban life and embracing a closer connection to the natural world." → @ordrupgaard Finn Juhl, a prominent figure in Danish Design, left a lasting legacy through his innovative and artistic approach.
-His private home next to Ordrupgaard Museum offers a unique glimpse into his personal and professional world - a must-visit for design enthusiasts.
+To me, Finn Juhl's House embodies the 1950s dream of escaping urban life and embracing a closer connection to the natural world." → @ordrupgaard Designer and architect Finn Juhl, a prominent figure in Danish design, left a lasting legacy through his innovative and artistic approach.
+His private home next to Ordrupgaard Museum offers a glimpse into his private and professional world.